easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_VISUAL_SUMMARY.md

 │ 1.
 Go to Google Cloud Console       │  ≈ 5-10 minutes
 │ 2.
 Create API key                   │  of frustration
 │ 3.
 Copy key                         │
 │ 4.
-Paste into Q-IDE                 │
+Paste into Top Dog                 │
 │ 5.
 "Where are my keys stored?"      │
 │ 6.
 Repeat for GitHub, OpenAI, etc.  │
 │ 7.
 Frustrated with complexity       │